-In the first year of her programme, Amy is taking modules in Introduction to Health Economics, Medical Statistics and Evidence Synthesis, Advanced Simulation Methods, and Using Policy to Strengthen Health Systems.
+In the first year of her programme, Tazeen completed modules in Cost–effectiveness Modelling for Health Technology Assessment, Medical Statistics and Evidence Synthesis, Advanced Simulation Methods and Contemporary Health Psychology and Behaviour Change.